TylerTemp/SaintsHierarchy/README.md

 You can set the script icon and show the icons at the end of row

 Use `Alt` + left click on a component icon to open that component's properties popup.
-The popup supports UI Toolkit and IMGUI inspectors, and can toggle `Behaviour.enabled` for Behaviour components.
+You can also toggle `Behaviour.enabled` for Behaviour components.

 Disabled Behaviour component icons are dimmed.

-You can also use `Tools` - `Saints Hierarchy` - `Component Icons For General Scripts` and `Tools` - `Saints Hierarchy` - `Component Icons For Transform` to control whether default script icons and Transform/RectTransform icons are shown.
+You can also use `Tools` - `Saints Hierarchy` - `Component Icons For General Scripts` and `Tools` - `Saints Hierarchy` - `Component Icons For Transform` to control whether default script icons and Transform icons are shown.

 Setup: